felixflicker/The_Chair/README.md

-# The_Chair
+# The Chair
-Enumeration of possible tilings of The Chair strongly aperiodic 3D monotile
+Enumeration of possible configurations of The Decorated Chair, a strongly aperiodic 3D monotile.